IBM-Bluemix-Docs/mobilepush/push_step_prereq.md

 1. Provide a **Service name**.
 1. `Optional`: Select a resource group.

-   Consider how you want resources organized in your account.
+   Consider how you want the resources that are organized in your account.
 The resource group that you selected cannot be changed after the service instance is created.
    {: note}

 1. Click **Create**.